bparanj/crystal/electronics/terms/emp.md

    - Filtering: Installing surge protectors and EMP filters.
    - Hardened Electronics: Designing electronics to withstand EMP effects.

-Understanding EMPs is crucial for safeguarding electronic systems, especially in critical infrastructure and military applications.

 Electromagnetic energy is a form of energy that is propagated through space or matter in the form of electromagnetic waves.
 These waves consist of oscillating electric and magnetic fields that travel at the speed of light.
 Here are the main points to understand about electromagnetic energy:

 1. Nature: